rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 This is all glued together by a magic `Python` class called `StationRaw`.

 I found it next to impossible to fully test this glue.
-I had some success using "mocking" to replace aspects of this data flow with dummy data, so I rolled out some fairly inadequate tests and moved on.
+After a lot of effort, I had only managed to test aspects of this data flow by using "mocking" to replace "timeseries" database with dummy data, so I rolled these out and moved on.

 ---